laurashen/data-science-sequencing.github.io/lectures/lecture14.md

 with n = 100000 in less than a minute on a laptop.
 SDP is much slower and on the order of $$O(n^3)$$.

-In terms of **robustness**, the spectral method is lacking for the reasons discussed above.
-The SDP relaxation can be shown to be close to information theoretically optimal for some settings of "benevolent-adversaries" (see [Moitra,Perry, and Wein 2015](http://arxiv.org/abs/1511.01473) for details.)
+In terms of **robustness**,  the SDP relaxation can be shown to have good performance for some settings of "benevolent-adversaries"
+(see [Moitra,Perry, and Wein 2015](http://arxiv.org/abs/1511.01473)
+for details.
+A surprising result proved there is that "benevolent-adversaries" make the learning task strictly harder.)

 ### <a id='rnaseq'></a>RNA-seq